Meet the faces of A Red Circle!

 * is a St. Louis Master Gardener,

-* Chairs MOCAN – Missouri Council on Activity and Nutrition and is a member of the Food Systems Work Group for same.
+* is Past Chairs MOCAN – Missouri Council on Activity and Nutrition and is a member of the Food Systems Work Group for same.

 * led a Peer Circle for Executive Directors of Color for Winrock International’s Food Systems Leadership Network,